 The oil was full, the bike was clean and buttoned up, and it was time for a ride!
 Too bad I have a little more healing to do before I can ride…

 Here’s hoping this instructional inspires you to do your own DIY oil change.
-For more information on where to recycle your own oil and filters, head to www.ridersrecycle.com for detailed information for your area.
+If you’re in San Mateo County, check out our blog post about how to easily recycle your used oil and filters.
+For more information on where and how to recycle your own oil and filters in other locations, head to www.ridersrecycle.com or click HERE and enter your zip code.